The Galactic Stellar Halo

 The third luminous component of the Galaxy is the stellar halo, comprised of globular clusters and field stars which have high space velocities that can take them far out of the galactic disk.

-but there's still a lot of controversy about absolute ages here...
+Globular clusters are generally old, with ages ranging from 9-12 billion years.
+However, there's still a lot of uncertainty about absolute ages here...

 Field Stars